gterzian/unconf-rustweek-2025/README.md

 - Profiles of standards could be interesting in cases like media devices, e-books, and developing simple UIs for constraint IoT devices.
 It it recommended to follow up the topic with Blitz, Servo, and Tauri.
 - The [discussion to re-use temporal as a modularity example](https://github.com/gterzian/unconf-rustweek-2025/issues/7) has been [opened in Servo](https://github.com/servo/servo/issues/37150).

+- The current fragmented web page loading style, along with the rendering and logic threads' mutual exclusion mechanism, weakens the user experience.
+Additionally, web pages still lack mobile-specific features.
+Therefore, we advocate for creating a new web engine designed with a mobile-first approach and packaged for distribution and execution.
+This would also help standardize the mini-app scenario.